jordanrobinson/blog/_posts/2015-05-10-creating-a-sitecore-validator-in-twenty-minutes.md

 ---
 layout: post
-title: Creating a Custom Sitecore Field Validator in Twenty Minutes
+title: Creating a custom Sitecore field validator in twenty minutes
 description: Stepping through the process of creating a useful Sitecore validator and getting one built pretty quick.
 ---